Federal funding for Brown County agencies to provide emergency food and shelter

 “We’ve never seen a situation like this in our country before,” said Dan Wadle from Brown County United Way.

 The agency is administering the program that’s been in place for a number of years.
-But this go around includes over $120,000 funded though the Cares Act .
+But this go-around includes over $120,000 funded through the CARES Act.

 “It’s emergency food, it’s going to be for utility or rent assistance depending if programs apply and are approved,” Wadle said.